- Posts: 56

 Please Log in or Create an account to join the conversation.

-17 years 8 months ago #506
+17 years 8 months ago #506 by Norman

 I believe the issue is that many ISPs use DHCP and therefore user's IP addresses will be potentially different each time they connect to their ISP.